nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 # Implementation
 This section describes some noteworthy details on how certain features are implemented.

-### [Proposed] Enquire if time interval is free
+### Enquire if time interval is free

 The proposed enquiry mechanism provides users a quick way to find out if certain time intervals are available.

 An outline of the proposed implementation is as follows:

-The `AddressBookParser` should accept another case of command word `free` which eventually returns `CheckFreeCommand` back to Logic Manager.
+The `AddressBookParser` should accept another case of command word `free` which eventually returns `FreeCommand` back to Logic Manager.

 This command is then executed to return `CommandResult` which is either shown on the command result field of the GUI as:
-* "Free"
+* "You're Free!"
-* Or the task that is occupying that time interval
+* Or "Sorry, you're not free.
+Entries occupying that time interval listed below!".
+The occupying entries are shown in the entry list at the main window.

 The following activity diagram summarizes what happens when a user executes the new command:

 ![Free Intervals Activity Diagram](images/FreeIntervalActivityDiagram.png)

-The `ModelManager` class will be required to implement `checkIfFree` method which eventually checks the interval provided by the user against all tasks' `LocalDateTime` attribute in `UniqueTaskList#checkIfFree(start, end)`.
+A `ListOccupyingEntryPredicate` class is implemented that provides a predicate that accepts user provided start and end interval.
+The predicate is provided to `ModelManager#updateFilteredEntryList` and updates the entry list according to the condition under `ListOccupyingEntryPredicate#test`.

-The following sequence diagram outlines how the enquiry operation works:
+The following sequence diagram outlines how the free operation works:

 ![Free Intervals Sequence Diagram](images/FreeIntervalSequenceDiagram.png)

-Note: Details in Model class and `CheckFreeCommandParser` have been omitted for simplicity.

 ### [Proposed] Merge Schedule and Task
 The proposed merger attempts to combine the functionalities of both the Task and Schedule classes. \